 BDM courses are delivered fully online on a trimester basis.
 Students require a computer, an internet connection (high-speed internet is recommended), and internet browser software to participate in the courses.
-Ideally students will have a computer with a sound card and speakers to listen to course videos and audio.
+Ideally, students will have a computer with a sound card and speakers to listen to course videos and audio and video conferencing capability to participate in class online web conferencing.
 All courses require a word processing application such as Microsoft Word.
 Individual courses may have additional software requirements.
 Technical assistance is available for all courses.

 Courses are instructor-led, group-based, and structured around weekly sessions.
-Three credit and 1.5-credit courses usually last for 12 weeks and 6 weeks respectively.
+Three-credit and 1.5-credit courses usually last for 12 weeks and 6 weeks respectively.
 Students are given the first part of the week to finish the required readings.
 The last half of the week is often dedicated to online discussion exercises or the completion of an assignment.
-Students are expected to spend about 8 hours per week on one course, including approximately 4 hours on the required readings and 4 hours on either a discussion exercise or a weekly assignment.
+Students are expected to spend about 9 hours per week on one course, including approximately 4.5 hours on the required readings and 4.5 hours on an activity such as a discussion exercise or an assignment.
+Note that this is a guideline and that these time estimates may vary depending on the course, the weekly session, and the individual student.
 Course discussions are facilitated by a faculty member and include student-student and student-faculty interaction.
 Final assignments are due 1 or 2 weeks after the end of the course.